Luca Guadagnino: Early life and education

-Guadagnino was born on 10 August 1971 in Palermo.
+Guadagnino was born on 10 August 1971 in Palermo, Sicily.
 His Algerian mother grew up in Casablanca, Morocco, and his Italian father was from Canicattì, Sicily.
 Guadagnino spent his early childhood in Ethiopia, where his father taught history and Italian literature at a technical school in Addis Ababa.
-The family left Ethiopia for Italy in 1977 to escape the Ethiopian Civil War and settled in Palermo.
+The family left Ethiopia for Italy in 1977 to escape the Ethiopian Civil War and settled back in Palermo.

 Guadagnino became interested in film making from around the age of nine, and started making amateur films after receiving a Super 8 camera from his mother.
 He developed a passion for cinema in earnest during adolescence and programmed VHS recordings of films shown on television.
 Some of the films cited as his early influences include Psycho (1960), Suspiria (1977) and Starman (1984).
 He also developed a particular fondness for the films of Ingmar Bergman.
 As a teenager, Guadagnino was a registered member of the Italian Communist Party, and wrote for the Palermo youth wing newspaper.
 He resigned his membership after a dispute with the newspaper editor, over the content of one of his interviews.

 Guadagnino studied literature at the University of Palermo.
 He then transferred to the Sapienza University of Rome and completed his degree in literature and cinema history, with a thesis on the American filmmaker Jonathan Demme.
 At Sapienza he met actress Laura Betti and would often attend her parties and cook for guests, such as Bernardo Bertolucci and Valerio Adami.
 Guadagnino would later describe that experience as his "film school".

 Career

 Early work (1999–2008)

 Guadagnino made his directorial debut with the feature film The Protagonists (1999), which was presented at the Venice Film Festival.
 The film also marks his first collaboration with actresses Tilda Swinton, Fabrizia Sacchi, and editor Walter Fasano.
 In 2002, he directed Mundo Civilizado, a musical documentary, presented at the Locarno Film Festival in 2003.
-His 2004 documentary film Cuoco Contadino, which follows Italian chef Paolo Masieri, was presented at the Venice Film Festival.
+His 2004 documentary film Cuoco contadino, which follows Italian chef Paolo Masieri, was presented at the Venice Film Festival.
 His second feature film, erotic drama Melissa P. starring Spanish actress María Valverde, made a successful debut the following year.